Canada’s trusted source for timely news and information on biosimilar biologics

 3. Savings from biosimilars can be invested into non-medication elements of care that patients need, such as specialized nursing, counselling and physio- and occupational therapy.

 [3] Canadian Institute for Health Information.
-Public spending on prescribed drugs in Canada in 2022.
-CIHI; 2023 [infographic]
+Prescribed Drug Spending in Canada, 2022.
+CIHI; 2023. [infographic]

 [5] The Patented Medicines Prices Review Board, Government of Canada.
 Potential Savings from Biosimilar in Canada poster.